nmylynh/Data-Structures/notes.md

 ## Terminology:

 - **Root:** The topmost node in the tree
-- **Child:** A node directly connected to anothe node when moving away from the top node.
+- **Child:** A node directly connected to another node when moving away from the top node.
 - **Parent:** A node directly connected to another node when moving _towards_ the root node.
 - **Siblings:** Nodes tha share the same parent are considered siblings.
 - **Leaf:** A node that does not have any children of it's own.